 Once I have a clear idea of where the problems lie and what your goals are, I can get to work developing a roadmap.
 You might need some fine tuning and a plan to manage your site going forward.
 Or, you might want and need a full overhaul and redesign.

 Either way, I prioritize development like this:

 In fact, the entire internet only runs smoothly because there’s an army of sysadmins out there fixing stuff when it breaks.
-While it’s incredibly resilient, the internet is still composed of servers and routers and other complex gizmos that love to have nervous breakdowns.
+While it’s incredibly resilient, the internet is still made out of complex gizmos that love to have nervous breakdowns.

 This builds continuity.
 It keeps your website in the front of your mind.
 It reminds you that I’m here to help.